AntidoteDB/AntidoteDB-documentation/deployment/docker-compose-setups.md

 There are multiple examples on how to deploy Antidote with compose files in the [Antidote Docker repository](https://github.com/AntidoteDB/docker-antidote/tree/master/compose-files).

+The cluster and data center management is done with [Antidote Connect](https://github.com/AntidoteDB/antidote-connect).

 Some notes:

 * Erlang nodes use short names in a docker network